xStarbound/xStarbound/doc/lua/world.md

 #### `bool` world.isEntityInteractive(`EntityId` entityId)

-Returns `true` if an entity with the specified id is player interactive and `false` otherwise.
+Returns `true` if an entity with the specified ID is player interactive and `false` otherwise.

 ---